 The SMB carried by the lead Divemaster is your connection to the dive boat and safety.
 The boat captain follows the buoy, which is easy to see even in rough seas… If you get separated, continue to dive and then do a safety stop during your ascent, you can easily get lost at sea!
 So the procedure should that separation occur is repeated at every briefing – just follow the guidance and you will be good!

-What You Need to Know to Dive Tofo: Dive Operators
+Need to Know to Dive Tofo: Dive Operators

 There are several dive operators in town and most have been around for a while – always a good sign!
 I personally dived with Diversity Scuba on my trips to Tofo and have always been very pleased with them.